MicrosoftDocs/learn/learn-pr/wwl-sci/describe-security-management-capabilities-of-azure/includes/3-describe-explore-azure-security-center.md

 - **Protect against threats**: Defender for Cloud assesses your workloads and raises threat prevention recommendations and security alerts.

 - **Get secure faster**: In Defender for Cloud, everything is done in cloud speed.
-Because it's natively integrated, Defender for Cloud deployment is easy, giving you autoprovisioning and protection with Azure services.
+Defender for Cloud deployment is easy, giving you automated provisioning and protection with Azure services.

 Also, Defender for Cloud protects non-Azure servers and virtual machines in the cloud or on-premises, for both Windows and Linux servers, by installing the Log Analytics agent.
 Azure virtual machines are automatically provisioned in Defender for Cloud.